 Suggestions

-Add explicit validation/gate criteria between pipeline stages (e.g., 'Coordinator verifies scan-report.md exists and contains at least one finding before spawning diagnoser')
+Add explicit validation/checkpoint steps between pipeline stages (e.g., 'Coordinator verifies scan-report.md exists and contains findings before spawning diagnoser') to create feedback loops in the core workflow.

 | Dimension | Reasoning | Score |